wesleyeewong/Tara_Oceans_Taxonomy_Database/README.md

 After that you can simply copy the create statement and paste it into Postgres to create the table.

 ## Import data to PostgreSQL
 For this part you'd need to do it in Postgres command line mode.
-I also highly recommend installing the pgAmin tool beforehand to create your database.
+I also highly recommend installing the pgAdmin tool beforehand to create your database.

 In the command line type in:
 `psql -U postgres`